Bupropion: History

 In April 2008, the FDA approved a formulation of bupropion as a hydrobromide salt instead of a hydrochloride salt, to be sold under the name Aplenzin by Sanofi-Aventis.
+It is an extended-release tablet intended for once-daily use.
+It was approved on the basis of bioequivalence with Wellbutrin XL.

-In 2009, the FDA issued a health advisory warning that the prescription of bupropion for smoking cessation has been associated with reports about unusual behavior changes, agitation and hostility.
+In 2009, the FDA issued a health advisory warning that the prescription of bupropion for smoking cessation has been associated with reports of unusual behavior changes, agitation, and hostility.
 Some people, according to the advisory, have become depressed or have had their depression worsen, have had thoughts about suicide or dying, or have attempted suicide.
 This advisory was based on a review of anti-smoking products that identified 75 reports of "suicidal adverse events" for bupropion over ten years.
 Based on the results of follow-up trials this warning was removed in 2016.

-In 2012, the U.S. Justice Department announced that GlaxoSmithKline had agreed to plead guilty and pay a $3 billion fine, in part for promoting the unapproved use of Wellbutrin for weight loss and sexual dysfunction.
+In 2012, the US Justice Department announced that GlaxoSmithKline had agreed to plead guilty and pay a $3 billion fine, in part for promoting the unapproved use of Wellbutrin for weight loss and sexual dysfunction.

-In 2017, the European Medicines Agency recommended suspending a number of nationally approved medicines due to misrepresentation of bioequivalence study data by Micro Therapeutic Research Labs in India.
+In 2017, the European Medicines Agency (EMA) recommended suspending a number of nationally approved medicines due to misrepresentation of bioequivalence study data by Micro Therapeutic Research Labs in India.
 The products recommended for suspension included several 300 mg modified-release bupropion tablets.

+Following EMA's call for an industry-wide review of medicines for the possible presence of nitrosamines, GlaxoSmithKline paused batch release and distribution of bupropion 150 mg tablets in November 2022.
+In July 2023, EMA raised the acceptable daily intake of nitrosamine impurities, leading GlaxoSmithKline to announce that distribution of bupropion 150 mg tablets would resume "across the EU and Europe" by the end of 2023.

 Society and culture

 Recreational use

-While bupropion demonstrates some potential for misuse, this potential is less than of other commonly used stimulants, being limited by features of its pharmacology.
-Case reports describe misuse of bupropion as producing a "high" similar to cocaine or amphetamine usage but with less intensity.
-Bupropion misuse is uncommon.
-There have been a number of anecdotal and case-study reports of bupropion abuse, but the bulk of evidence indicates that the subjective effects of bupropion when taken orally are markedly different from those of addictive stimulants such as cocaine or amphetamine.
-However, bupropion, by non-conventional routes of administration like injection or insufflation has been reported to be misused in the United States and Canada, notably in prisons.
+Recreational use of bupropion is uncommon.
+While bupropion demonstrates some potential for recreational use, this potential is less than that of other commonly used stimulants, being limited by features of its pharmacology.
+Case reports describe the recreational use of bupropion as producing a "high" similar to cocaine or amphetamine usage but with less intensity.
+There have been some anecdotal and case-study reports of bupropion abuse, but the bulk of evidence indicates that the subjective effects of bupropion when taken orally are markedly different from those of addictive stimulants such as cocaine or amphetamine.
+However, bupropion, by non-conventional routes of administration like injection or insufflation, has been reported to be used recreationally in the United States and Canada, notably in prisons.

 Legal status

-In Russia bupropion is banned as a narcotic drug, yet not per se but rather as a derivative of methcathinone.

-In Australia and the UK, smoking cessation is the only licensed use of bupropion.
+In Russia bupropion is banned as a narcotic drug, due to it being a derivative of methcathinone.
+In Australia, France, and the UK, smoking cessation is the only licensed use of bupropion, and no generics are marketed.

 Brand names

-Brand names include Wellbutrin, Aplenzin, Budeprion, Buproban, Forfivo, Zyban, Bupron, Bupisure, Bupep, Smoquite, Elontril, Buxon.
+Brand names include Wellbutrin, Aplenzin, and Zyban.

+Research

+A meta-analysis concluded that it was effective and well-tolerated, especially for avoiding weight gain or sexual side effects.

+Bupropion has been studied limitedly in the treatment of social anxiety disorder.